 As long as the long-period stored image data are not explicitly deleted, it is not considered as the image data that should be protected against leakage.

 3.1 Security Function Policies

-The TOE possesses the security functions to meet the organisational security policies shown in Chapter 3.1.2.
+The TOE possesses the security functions to counter the threats shown in Chapter 3.1.1.

 3.1.1 Threats and Security Function Policies